isnology/react-rails-devise-sessions-basic/README.md

 - also note that everything in app/javascript/src/components is for testing the sign in sign out sign up process

-# to start the server run the following command
+# to start the babel server run the following command

-foreman start -f Procfile.dev -p 3000
+foreman start -f Procfile.dev

+- forman loads up the .env variables so they are accessible with process.env.xxxxxx inside react (no need for dotenv module)

+- You will also need to start the Rails server